Hit enter to search or ESC to close

 10. Cumulation

-Aid under this scheme shall not be cumulated with any de minimis aid in respect of the same eligible costs if such cumulation would result in an aid intensity exceeding those laid down in the Regulation.
+Aid under this Scheme shall not be cumulated with any de minimis aid in respect of the same eligible costs if such cumulation would result in an aid intensity exceeding those laid down in the Regulation.

 11. Publication and Information

-The information referred to in Appendix 1 to this scheme will be published on the Strategic Banking Corporation of Ireland’s State aid website on each individual aid award where they exceed the following:
+The information referred to in Appendix 1 to this Scheme will be published on the Strategic Banking Corporation of Ireland’s State Aid Website on each individual aid award where they exceed the following:

-1. €60,000 for beneficiaries active in the primary agricultural production
+(i) €10,000 for beneficiaries active in the primary agricultural production;

-2. €500,000 for beneficiaries active in the sectors of the processing of agricultural products and the marketing of agricultural products
+(ii) €100,000 for beneficiaries active in the sectors of the processing of agricultural products and the marketing of agricultural products.

 12. Period of Validity

-This scheme shall operate from 27 January 2015 until 31 December 2020.
+This scheme shall operate from 1 November 2023 until 31 October 2028.

 Appendix 1 – Information to be published for Aid awards exceeding the relevant thresholds.